Murali4294/ML-Project---Logistic-Regression-Titanic-Survival/README.md

 A Logistic Regression ML project on Titanic survival prediction is one of the most classic beginner machine learning tasks.
 It involves predicting whether a passenger survived or not based on features

-🚢 Titanic Survival Prediction using Logistic Regression ✅ 1.
-Problem Statement
+Titanic Survival Prediction using Logistic Regression
+1. Problem Statement
 Predict survival on the Titanic using passenger data.
 Target Variable: Survived (0 = No, 1 = Yes)
 Input Features: Pclass, Sex, Age, SibSp, Parch, Fare, Embarked, etc.

-✅ 2.
-Dataset
+2. Dataset
 You can use the dataset from Kaggle Titanic Dataset. train.csv — for training test.csv — for predictions

-✅ 3.
-Step-by-Step Implementation in Python
+3. Step-by-Step Implementation in Python
-📌 Import Libraries
+Import Libraries
-📌 Load Data
+Load Data
-📌 Explore Data
+Explore Data
-📌 Handle Missing Values
+Handle Missing Values
-📌 Encode Categorical Variables
+Encode Categorical Variables
-📌 Feature Selection
+Feature Selection
-📌 Train-Test Split
+Train-Test Split
-📌 Logistic Regression Model
+Logistic Regression Model
-📌 Evaluation
+Evaluation
-📌Display ROC Curve and find the AUC score
+Display ROC Curve and find the AUC score

-✅ 4.
-Project Wrap-Up
+4. Project Wrap-Up
 Include the following:
 Introduction
 Data Cleaning